NASA lunar outpost concepts

-NASA has made many concepts of moonbases for achieving a permanent presence of humans on the Moon.
-The American government agency requested an increase in the 2020 budget of $1.6 billion, in order to make another crewed mission to the Moon by 2025 (originally 2024), followed by a sustained presence on the Moon by 2028.
+The National Aeronautics and Space Administration (NASA) has proposed several concept moonbases for achieving a permanent presence of humans on the Moon since the late 1950s.
+Research and exploration of the Moon have been a large focus of the organization since the Apollo program.
+NASA's peak budget was in 1964–1965, when it comprised 4% of all federal spending in service of the Apollo Moon landing project.
+Though lunar landings since the conclusion of the Apollo program in 1972 have ceased, interest in establishing a permanent habitation on the lunar surface or beyond low Earth orbit has remained steady.
+Recently, renewed interest in lunar landing has led to increased funding and project planning.
+NASA requested an increase in the 2020 budget of $1.6 billion, in order to make another crewed mission to the Moon under the Artemis program by 2025 (originally 2024), (delayed to 2026) followed by a sustained presence on the Moon by 2028.
+A crew was selected for the planned crewed mission, Artemis II, in April 2023.

 History

-The concept of establishing a long-term human presence on the Moon by the United States can be traced back to the late 1950s and has been often revisited since then.

 1958 Lunex Project

 The Lunex Project, conceptualized in 1958, was a US Air Force plan for a crewed lunar landing prior to the Apollo Program in 1961.
 It envisaged a 21-person underground Air Force Base on the Moon by 1968 at a total cost of $7.5 billion.

 1959 Project Horizon

 Project Horizon was a 1959 study regarding the United States Army's plan to establish a fort on the Moon by 1967.
 Heinz-Hermann Koelle, a German rocket engineer of the Army Ballistic Missile Agency (ABMA) led the Project Horizon study.
 It was proposed that the first landing would be carried out by two "soldier-astronauts" in 1965 and that more construction workers would soon follow.
 It was posited that through numerous launches (61 Saturn Is and 88 Saturn C-2s), 245 tons of cargo could be transported to the outpost by 1966.

 On 8 June 1959, the US Army's Ballistic Missile Agency (ABMA) organized a task force called Project Horizon to assess the feasibility of constructing a military base on the Moon.

 Project Horizon proposed using a series of Saturn launches to pre-construct an outpost while in Earth orbit, with the intention of subsequently delivering and landing the completed assembly on the Moon.
 Additional Saturn launches each month would then ship supplies to the inhabitants.